MicroEJ/docs/SDK6UserGuide/install.rst

 Install the stable version
 ##########################

-Please follow these steps to install the latest stable version of the MicroEJ plugin for IntelliJ IDEA:
+Follow these steps to install the latest stable version of the MicroEJ plugin for IntelliJ IDEA:

 - in IntelliJ IDEA, go to ``File > Settings...``.
 - go to ``Plugins`` menu.